 The closest car park is on the southbound side of Totnes Train Station.
 This is a commuter car park and parking costs £5.70 per day.
 There is no hourly rate.

 For cheaper parking park at Totnes Leisure Centre or in one of the town centre car parks.
-However bear in mind that there is still a walk to the farm from Totnes Train Station.
+You can pay for these using the Ringo app.
+Bear in mind that there is still a reasonable walk to the farm from Totnes Train Station.